rusito-23/cnet/README.md

 ## DISCLAIMER

 This is not a serious project, nor it will be mantained.
 The objective was to understand the neural layers and that's all.
-[Here is a serious project](https://github.com/codeplea/genann) that can be used.
+[GENANN is a serious project](https://github.com/codeplea/genann) that can be used, seriously.

 ## MNIST